inveniosoftware/docs-invenio-rdm/docs/howtos/index.md

 # How-to Guides

-!!! warning "🚧 Work in Progress"

-    This page is a work in progress.
 Step-by-step guides on how to perform certain tasks:

 ## User Guides

 Check out the [User Guides](https://help.zenodo.org/docs/) section on Zenodo.org.
-!!! warning "🚧 Work in Progress"

-    This section is a work in progress.

 ## Instance Administrators